shawn-nyk/tp/docs/DeveloperGuide.md

 #### MSS

-Precondition: User is on the Companies page <br/>
+Precondition: User is on the Companies tab <br/>
 Guarantees: Addition of company is successful

 1. User requests to add a company and provides details.